 10 Best Herbal Mucillages For Chronic Hepatitis

-Herbal mucillages, such as those derived from plants like Aloe vera, psyllium, and marshmallow root, have been studied for their potential benefits in managing chronic hepatitis.
+Herbal mucillages, such as those derived from plants like psyllium, aloe vera, and marshmallow root, have been traditionally used for their soothing and protective properties in the gastrointestinal tract.

 Table of Contents